WATson8059/BrNfj9JY/0UOT/Aj3QN/By9/cloud-native-development-best-practices_KbKFal_1747256938.md.md

 As previously explained, the TABLE identifier generator is database-independent but does not scale, so we will avoid it.

-We will just use SEQUENCE by default, and override this with the IDENTITY strategy for MySQL.
 Check how we achieve that:

 - [Config Class](https://github.com/Backbase/golden-sample-services/tree/main/review/src/main/java/com/backbase/goldensample/review/config/IdentityStrategyOverrideConfiguration.java)